 Download Clients¶

 Tracker Tracker connects to qBittorrent's web interface to pull live torrent data.
-This powers the Torrents tab on the dashboard — showing active downloads and uploads, speeds, seeding counts, ratio histograms, and cross-seed stats.
+This powers the Torrents tab with active downloads and uploads, speeds, seeding counts, ratio histograms, and cross-seed stats.

 Supported Clients¶